 - Pets cannot be booked with multi-ride tickets like a rail pass, on travel on dedicated Thruway Connection Services or with an unaccompanied minor.

-Amtrak routes with a designated Coach car for pets include Amtrak Cascades, Carl Sandburg, Illinois Zephyr, Illini, Lincoln Service, Saluki, Pere Marquette, Wolverine, Blue Water, Hiawatha and Missouri River Runner.
+These train routes include Amtrak Cascades, Carl Sandburg, Illinois Zephyr, Illini, Lincoln Service, Saluki, Pere Marquette, Wolverine, Blue Water, Hiawatha and Missouri River Runner.

 - You provide the pet carrier.
 It may be hard or soft sided but has to be leak-proof and well ventilated.

 - Maximum combined weight of pet and the carrier is 20 pounds.
 Know the weight of the carrier before you buy it.

 - Carrier size: At maximum, pet carrier size can be 19″ long x 14″ wide x 10.5″ high.

 - Your pet must be able to sit and lie down comfortably, without touching the sides of the carrier.